northeastern-rc/rc-public-documentation/docs/source/best-practices/shell_environment.md

 ## The Discovery Shell Environment and `.bashrc`
 Discovery uses a Linux-based operating system (CentOS), where the shell program interfaces with the user.
 Bash (Bourne Again Shell) is one of the most popular shell implementations and the default shell on Discovery.

-The shell script `.bashrc` is used by `bash` to initialize your Shell environment.
+The shell script `.bashrc` is used by `bash` to initialize your shell environment.
 For example, it is typically used to define aliases, functions, and load modules.
 Note that environment variables settings (such as `PATH`) generally go in the `.bash_profile` or `.profile` files.
 Your `.bashrc`, `.bash_profile`, and `.profile` files live in your `$HOME` directory.
 You can change your .bashrc with a text editor like [nano](https://www.nano-editor.org/).

 :::{caution}
 Making edits to your `.bashrc` file can result in many issues.
 Some changes may prevent you from launching apps or executing commands.
 Modifying your `PATH` variable may result in the inability to use basic shell commands (such as `cd` or `ls`) if not done correctly.